traptinblur/VCID_2023_3rd_place_code/README.md

 ## Inference

-You can find the checkpoints and inference pipeline [here](https://www.kaggle.com/code/traptinblur/3rd-place-ensemble-576-8-384-6-224-8#model).
+You can find the final solution checkpoints and inference pipeline [here](https://www.kaggle.com/code/traptinblur/3rd-place-ensemble-576-8-384-6-224-8#model).

+If you want to test the weights you trained, you just need to:

+* copy&edit the notebook
+* upload your own weights for models with input sizes of 224, 384, 576 and 640
+* change the path value in the `ckpts` dictionary defined in `CFG` class for each model
+* save and submit

 ## License